-- Shortening sentences (no more than about 300 characters including spaces)
+- Short sentences (about 300 characters including spaces)

 Pity the poor proofreaders (and have a laugh at the alliterations) and save them hours of work:

 If you include dashes, please be mindful to use em-dashes —, not hyphens – or double-hyphens — or en-dashes –.
-And put no space before or after the em-dash—like this.
+Put no space before or after the em-dash—like this.

 If you want to use the European convention around the relationship of punctuation marks at the end of sentences, please use it consistently.
 That means “. or “? versus the American convention .” or ?”
 Just be consistent.